Ayya48822/alx-low_level_programming/0x0A-argc_argv/README.md

-function that print a new line
+program that print its name followed by new line